DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 > 10 year old girl with her dad’s video camera, right?
 I think we all
 > know \[laughs\] that she’s a videoblogger.[^08chapter7_1]

-Understanding the close entanglement of culture and technology in this area of digital media production in the early 2000s – most notably in the self-definition and development of a community based around video objects and technologies – has been crucial in the development of this
+Understanding the close entanglement of culture and technology in the area of digital media production in the early 2000s – most notably in the self-definition and development of a community based around video objects and technologies – has been crucial in the development of this